lxx-holmes/lxx-holmes/README.md

 This is Susie Xiaoxu Li.

-🌱 I’m currently earning my MSc in Computer Science degree at HKU.
+🌱 I’m currently doing my MSc in Computer Science degree at HKU.

 🔭 I’m working on a dissertation on NLP.

 💬 I am keen to explore how technology will change the finance industry.

+📈  I am a member of HKICPA and CICPA; also a CFA charter holder.